ucsdlib/library-bash/_episodes/02-counting-mining.md

 something that is tricky to achieve using the graphical user interfaces of standard office suites.

-In the Unix shell, use the `cd` command to navigate to the directory that contains our data: the `tabular` subdirectory of the `...libcarp-wk2-data` directory.
+In the Unix shell, use the `cd` command to navigate to the directory that contains our data: the `shell-data` subdirectory of the `libcarp-data-notes` directory.

 ~~~
-cd data
+cd shell-data
 ~~~
 {: .source}